-Buy or sell a luxury suite to the Los Angeles Dodgers at Dodger Stadium today!
+Buy or sell a luxury suite FOR the Los Angeles Dodgers at Dodger Stadium today!

 Brooklyn, New York was the original home of this team back when it was founded in 1883.
 The organization tried out a number of different monikers over the years before finally settling on Dodgers in the 1930s.
 Named after the residents of Brooklyn that constantly would have to dodge the trolley cars, this team would embody that hustle on the baseball diamond.

-The year 1947 holds a special place in Dodgers history as well as that of the rest of Major League Baseball as it was on April 15th of that year that the Brooklyn Dodgers lineup card would insert Jackie Robinson as the first African American player to play in the MLB.
+The year 1947 holds a special place in Dodgers history, as well as for the rest of Major League Baseball, as it was on April 15th of that year that the Brooklyn Dodgers lineup card would insert Jackie Robinson as the first African American player to play in the MLB.
 Breaking the MLB color barrier was the first domino to fall in a line of barriers in sports and is widely regarded as a key moment in the American Civil Rights movement.
-Robinson went on to win the first Rookie of the Year award and a World Series title with the Dodgers in 1955.
+Robinson went on to win the first Rookie of the Year award and would win a World Series title with the Dodgers in 1955.

-The team would go on to win another title in 1959 behind tremendous pitching from Sandy Koufax and Don Drysdale before leaving Brooklyn amid a battle over a new stadium for sunny California.
-Making Los Angeles their new home, the Dodgers old New York rival, the Giants, also made the move, settling in San Francisco.
+The team would win another title in 1959, behind tremendous pitching from Sandy Koufax and Don Drysdale, before leaving Brooklyn for sunny California amid a battle over a new stadium.
+Making Los Angeles their new home, the Dodgers old New York enemy, the Giants, also made the move, settling in San Francisco.
 This bitter rivalry continues to this day.

 Los Angeles would be good to the Dodgers in those early years as they would add more World Series titles in 1963 and 1965.
 More NL Pennants would follow, but the Dodgers would not go on to win the Fall Classic again until 1981, led by the pitching efforts of Fernando Valenzuela.

-Winners of 21 National League Pennants, their most recent trip to the World Series earned them their last title, which was captured in 1988.
-This series, against the Oakland Athletics is best remembered for a home run in game one which would go down in MLB history.
+Winners of 24 National League Pennants, the Dodgers had one of their most memorable moments come in the 1988 World Series.
+This series, against the Oakland Athletics, is best remembered for a home run in game one which would go down in MLB history.
 Veteran outfielder Kirk Gibson limped to the plate with two bad legs in the bottom of the 9th with two outs as a pinch hitter.
 Gibson was not even expected to play at all in the series but on this night, with one man on base, he ripped one over the right field wall for a walk off home run.
 Setting the tone for the series, the Dodgers went on to win in five games.

-While the current status of this team is World Series contender, this organization can always look to its past draw inspiration when times get tough.
+This team is undoubtedly a World Series contender going forward as they look to retain their title.
+When times get tough, this organization can always look to its past draw inspiration.
 Fan favorites of this illustrious franchise include Sandy Koufax, Don Drysdale, Jackie Robinson, Roy Campanella, Duke Snyder, Don Sutton, Fernando Valenzuela, Orel Hersheiser, and Kirk Gibson.
 Also beloved by Dodgers fans are the legendary announcer Vin Scully and manager Tommy Lasorda.
 More information about the team can be found by clicking here.